xkzhao/myenglish/thisamericanlife/557-birds_bees.md

   - It's full of cushions and large rubber yoga balls.
 It's even got an adult-sized dummy to wrestle and punch.
 The kids can scream, yell, pound the walls, and throw things around.
 They love it.

-23.bottle: v. to confine as if in a bottle :restrain usually used with up.
+23. bottle: v. to confine as if in a bottle :restrain usually used with up.
   - bottling up their anger

 24. fit: n. 一阵, 阵发